Andy Murray withdraws from Tokyo Olympics tennis singles under medical advice

 That relatively light work was a potential boost for Murray’s chances of making it three golds in as many Games against a sprightly opponent in Auger-Aliassime, who is 14 years younger than Murray.
 However, doubles will now become his primary focus.

-While his nine-year stint as Olympic champion has come to an end without even getting onto the court to extend his reign, he can still leave with a doubles medal and take his overall tally to four.
+While his nine-year stint as men’s Olympic champion has come to an end without even getting onto the court in an attempt to extend his reign, he can still leave with a doubles medal and take his overall tally to four.
 He took silver in London 2012’s mixed doubles with Great Britain’s Laura Robson.

 Join our new commenting forum